jorgedlcruz/zimbra-automated-installation/README.md

 # ZimbraEasyInstall
 ##What is the ZimbraEasyInstall
 This Script install and configures bind9 with the domain and IP that is defined while invoke the command.
-After that the Scripts prepare the keystroke script with a default installation of Zimbra Collaboration 8.6 (without dnscache) and the config.defaults script, using the domain, IP and password that is defined while invoke the command.
-Once everything is ready the Script download the latest version of Zimbra Collaboration 8.6, uncompress it and install it using the keystrokes script and the config script.
+After that the Scripts prepare the keystroke script with a default installation of Zimbra Collaboration 8.8.x (without dnscache) and the config.defaults script, using the domain, IP and password that is defined while invoke the command.
+Once everything is ready the Script download the latest version of Zimbra Collaboration 8.8.x/9.0.0(Network ONLY), uncompress it and install it using the keystrokes script and the config script.

 ## Advantages of use the Script
  * Time saving